Lo-Deck/Galleria-slideshow-site/README.md

 ```

-And finally, I set AI animated picture by adding `<video>` tag and aline in the JSON file, and use `Pixverse` to generate the different images.
+And finally, I set AI animated picture by adding `<video>` tag and a line in the JSON file, and use `Pixverse` to generate the different images.

 ```js